Richard Rodgers: Personal life

+Rodgers was portrayed by Tom Drake in the Metro-Goldwyn-Mayer film Words and Music, a semi-fictionalized depiction of the partnership of Rodgers and Hart.
+In Richard Linklater's 2025 film Blue Moon, he is played by Andrew Scott, who won the Silver Bear for Best Supporting Performance at the 75th Berlin International Film Festival.

-Death and legacy
+Death

 Rodgers died in 1979, aged 77, after surviving cancer of the jaw, a heart attack, and a laryngectomy.
 He was cremated, and his ashes were scattered at sea.

+Legacy

 In 1990, the 46th Street Theatre was renamed the Richard Rodgers Theatre in his memory.
 In 1999, Rodgers and Hart were each commemorated on United States postage stamps.
 In 2002, the centennial year of Rodgers' birth was celebrated worldwide with books, retrospectives, performances, new recordings of his music, and a Broadway revival of Oklahoma!.
 The BBC Proms that year devoted an entire evening to Rodgers' music, including a concert performance of Oklahoma!
 The Boston Pops Orchestra released a new CD that year in tribute to Rodgers, entitled My Favorite Things: A Richard Rodgers Celebration.

 Alec Wilder wrote the following about Rodgers:

 Rodgers is a member of the American Theater Hall of Fame.

 Along with the Academy of Arts and Letters, Rodgers also started and endowed an award for non-established musical theater composers to produce new productions either by way of full productions or staged readings.
 It is the only award for which the Academy of Arts and Letters accepts applications and is presented every year.
 Below are the previous winners of the award:

 Relationship with performers

 Rosemary Clooney recorded a version of "Falling in Love with Love" by Rodgers, using a swing style.
 After the recording session Richard Rodgers told her pointedly that it should be sung as a waltz.
-The 1961 doo-wop arrangement of the Rodgers and Hart song "Blue Moon" by The Marcels so incensed Rodgers that he took out full-page newspaper ads urging people not to buy it.
-His efforts were unsuccessful as it reached #1 on the charts.
 After Doris Day recorded "I Have Dreamed" in 1961, he wrote to her and her arranger, Jim Harbert, that theirs was the most beautiful rendition of his song he had ever heard.

 After Peggy Lee recorded her version of "Lover", a Rodgers song, with a dramatically different arrangement from that originally conceived by him, Rodgers said, "I don't know why Peggy picked on me, she could have fucked up Silent Night".
 Mary Martin said that Richard Rodgers composed songs for her for South Pacific, knowing she had a small vocal range, and the songs generally made her look her best.
 She also said that Rodgers and Hammerstein listened to all her suggestions and she worked extremely well with them.
 Both Rodgers and Hammerstein wanted Doris Day for the lead in the film version of South Pacific and she reportedly wanted the part.
 They discussed it with her, but after her manager/husband Martin Melcher would not budge on his demand for a high salary for her, the role went to Mitzi Gaynor.